menu

 A relation diagram

 Describing these relations visually in a diagram offers benefits over describing them in text.
 Viewers can quickly trace the relations in the diagram to find transitive relations.
 If another resource X invokes Lambda getIlograph, then X has a transitive relation on DynamoDB table Permissions.
-Finding such transitive relations is easier in a diagram than text:
+Finding such transitive relations is easier in a diagram than in text:

 Click to view interactive

-Note that these transitive relations can extend multiple levels and cross context layers.
+Note that these transitive relations can extend multiple levels and cross-context layers.

 What does “always true” mean?